CloudChi/FX-Framework/Summaries_Goals.md

   - This makes it simplier to debug issues, because there are fewer places to check.

 ### Libraries of Custom Functions
+- Custom Functions in the FX Framework have a specify naming convention:
+  - Broad Functionality
+  - Module (if part of a module)
+  - Specific task
-- Designed to simplify and support FX Framework methodologies
+- Designed to simplify and support FX Framework methodologies.
+For example:
   - JSON parsing/building functions for parameter building and script return parsing
   - Error generating and handling functions
+- Since Custom Functions exist on the file level, any Custom Function associated with a specify module will be named accordingly